zulip/zulip-mobile/docs/howto/editor.md

   doc, and try out Go to Definition (F12), Quick Open (Ctrl+P), and Open Symbol by Name (Ctrl+T).
 These can make it much faster to move around our codebase to read and understand it.

 * Get the [keyboard shortcuts PDF reference](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-reference) for your platform, and print it out.
 It's a one-page PDF which is extremely helpful to refer to.

+* Open any JS file in our codebase, and try messing up some formatting by adding random whitespace -- then hit Ctrl+S (or Cmd+S) to save.
+You should see the formatting get magically fixed!
+Our workspace settings enable this feature, and configure it to use our standard formatting rules.